mrpthemrp/iat265-discProj/README.md

 This repository contains a media-rich, interactive record player simulation using Java Swing.

 :warning: ***Please DO NOT FORK this repository/project!*** :warning:
-This project is not intended to be open-source.
-Feel free to use it as a reference but DO NOT FORK!
+This project is not intended to be open-source, feel free to use it as a reference but DO NOT FORK!
 If used as reference, please cite by providing link to project and author name \([see section below](#citation-format)\).

 Watch a quick demo of the project through the link below!